 A man comes to a revered master and implores, “Please, help me.
 I am suffering immensely.
 I am restless.
 Please, pacify my mind.”
 The wise man replies, “Show me your mind and I will pacify it.”
 Unable to fulfill the request, the man leaves.
 After some time he returns with the same plea, “Master, please, help me.
 I am suffering.
 I am afflicted.
 Please, pacify my mind.”
 Once again the wise man commands, “Show me your mind and I will pacify it.”
 The man responds,“Master, I looked for my mind everywhere, but I could not find it.”
 “There!” says the teacher, “It’s already pacified.”

 There are those times when we are thinking without realizing that we are thinking.
-Thoughts are running amok, but we cannot see that we are lost in thoughts.
-We hop on a train of thought and travel on that train for a great amount of time, and then make an immediate connection and hop on another train, without ever disembarking from those trains of thought.
-We go through life as if we were anesthetized and numb.
-Many call it “sleepwalking through life.”
+Thoughts are running amok, but we are unable to notice that we have been carried away by them and that we are lost in them.
+We hop on a train of thought and travel on it for a long distance and time.
+Then we make an immediate connection, hop on another train of thought, and do the same.
+And we keep going, jumping from train to train, without ever disembarking.
+We go through life as if we were anesthetized and numb, lost in thoughts.
+We are not awake; we are sleepwalking through life.

 Then comes a magic moment of awakening and awareness, when we catch ourselves thinking, and we engage in an exploration: “Oh, I have been thinking.
 What have I been thinking?
 Where did this thought come from? ”

 As we get more curious, we may ask ourselves: “And what is a thought anyway?
 What is this thing we call ‘thought?’
-What can I say about the characteristics, elements, and qualities of a thought?
+What can I say about a thought?
 Actually, not much: a thought is pretty much nothing.
 It’s ephemeral and lacks substance.
 Thoughts are just thoughts.”

 And as the inquiry continues, other questions arise, such as, “Who is having these thoughts?
 Who is doing the thinking?
 Who is the thinker?” and to add even another level of complexity to the exploration, another question emerges: “And who is asking all these questions?”

 As we continue with this mindfulness practice, we soon begin to free ourselves from these dictators of the mind, and we become able to ponder, “Why do I spend so much time and energy with thoughts?
 Thoughts are not real.
 Thoughts are just thoughts.
-They are here one moment, and they vanish.
-I am not my thoughts.”
+They are here one moment, and they soon vanish.”

 And whenever we notice that we are enthralled in the drama, we can remember to say to ourselves, “It’s just a thought!”